 How to read encrypted email outside Office clients

-- Compose and send email using Encryption
+- Compose and send an email using Encryption

 - Then to read the message, click on Read the Message button